Smart Grid: Architecture, Developments and Use Cases

 • Thermal (sensible, latent, and thermochemical) energy storage

-• Smart meter: It uses a two-way secure communication network to automatically transmit exact energy usage to the service provider.
+• Smart Meter: It uses a two-way secure communication network to automatically transmit exact energy usage to the service provider.
 Additionally, a smart meter with a built-in display screen shows the real-time energy consumption and cost.

-• Smart substation: Smart substations support advanced functions such as real-time automatic control of power grids, intelligent regulation, online analysis, and decisions to interact with adjacent substations and power dispatching.
+• Smart Substation: Smart substations support advanced functions such as real-time automatic control of power grids, intelligent regulation, online analysis, and decisions to interact with adjacent substations and power dispatching.
 In addition, smart substations are responsible for information collection, measurement, control, protection, computation, and monitoring.

-• Distributed generation: Distributed generation refers to using small-scale energy-generating techniques at the consumer level along with traditional energy-generation techniques.
+• Distributed Generation: Distributed generation refers to using small-scale energy-generating techniques at the consumer level along with traditional energy-generation techniques.
 It can lower prices, improve dependability, reduce emissions, and extend generation options.
 Energy production takes place close to demand, which reduces transmission line development costs and transmission losses, resulting in increased efficiency.

-• Phasor measurement units: Phasor measurement units (PMUs) or synchro phasors, are devices that measure voltages and currents at predetermined places in the utility grid and synchronize with the global positioning system (GPS) radio clock.
+• Phasor Measurement Units: Phasor measurement units (PMUs) or synchro phasors, are devices that measure voltages and currents at predetermined places in the utility grid and synchronize with the global positioning system (GPS) radio clock.
 This technique offers a revolutionary method of managing power flow through the utility grid while also improving security and transmission congestion management in overload situations.

-• Sensing and measurement: Advanced sensing and measurement technologies collect and manipulate data to improve the management of the power system.
+• Sensing and Measurement: Advanced sensing and measurement technologies collect and manipulate data to improve the management of the power system.
 They analyze and monitor equipment health, prevent energy theft, and provide strategy support.
 They are also used to generate energy bill estimates and analyze grid stability, among other applications.

-• Smart appliance: Smart appliances take advantage of cutting-edge computer and communication technology to complete jobs quickly, cheaply, and effectively.
+• Smart Appliance: Smart appliances take advantage of cutting-edge computer and communication technology to complete jobs quickly, cheaply, and effectively.
 Refrigerators, washing machines, toasters, dishwashers, and electric vehicles all tap into smart-grid generation sources.
 After implementing smart-grid technology, users indicate when and how much electricity they require, thereby minimizing peak demand issues.

 • Security: The smart grid system has key security objectives.
 One objective is to proactively identify anomalies.
 This helps decrease the attack surface of the smart grid.
 Another goal is to avoid unintended consequences.
 The security coverage extends to critical aspects of the smart grid.
 These aspects include managing user data confidentiality, addressing basic grid faults, and mitigating cyber-attacks.